prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 <div class="text">
 <h2>Corsair Carbide Series Air 540</h2>
 <h3>Smallest ATX Case</h3>
-<p>The Corsair Air 540 is coming in close second.
+<p>The Corsair Air 540 is coming in close second on our list.
 This case is compact, but with a surprisingly spacious interior.
-It ships with 3 140mm case fans, and has room for an additional 3 120mm case fans.
 There's plenty of room for hard drives, radiators, and graphics cards too.</p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2MUOsLS">Check Price on Amazon</a>
 </div>